core-wg/resource-directory/draft-ietf-core-resource-directory.md

 In addition to the use of POST, as described in this section, in the future links can be individually be changed or replaced by using iPATCH or PATCH as proposed in {{link-up}}.

+A registration update resets the timeout of the registration to the (possibly updated) lifetime of the registration, independent of whether a `lt` parameter was given.

 The update registration request interface is specified as follows: